Contents

 AI displacement is different because of recurrence.
 This is not like a factory shutting down for a quarter and then reopening.
 If AI permanently automates a support process, a testing team, or a back-office workflow, the wages attached to that work do not automatically return next year.
 The spending supported by those wages does not automatically return either.
 India has to create a new source of income to replace the old one.
 Until that happens, the gap keeps appearing every year.

-Five crises, five recoveries
+Four crises, four recoveries

 Peak-to-trough real GDP declines and the years it took to climb back.